Tooblippe/Energy_Logger/images/readme.txt

   Some photo of the setup
   1. Sensor houses the CT and logs to Openlog, It is available for control via RF12
-  2. Client is a arduino based board controlling the sensor unit via RF12 radio */
+  2. Remote is a arduino based board controlling the sensor unit via RF12 radio */